 - Price: €40- €60

-- Top Tip: Consider looking outside of the main town and into the hills – you will find better deals and less touristy gimmicks.
+- Top Tip: Consider looking outside the main town and into the hills – you will find better deals and less touristy gimmicks.

 Visit the island of Ischia

-Spend your day exploring through the island’s natural beauty – from its hidden coves to the spectacular marine life beneath its blue waters.
+Spend your day exploring the island’s natural beauty – from its hidden coves to the spectacular marine life beneath its blue waters.
 Make sure to check out Castello Aragonese, a striking historical monument that is only connected to Ischia by a bridge.

 - Location: Ischia Island